Introduction

 We provide downloadable notebooks with executable code examples to accelerate your integration development:

-cURL Examples Notebook
+cURL Examples Notebook:

 Best for: Initial testing, debugging, and non-Python environments